Gear up for spring workouts with Amazon's Champion C9 sale

 C9 Champion Boys' Tech Short Sleeve T-Shirt ($6.99, originally $9.99; amazon.com)

-It's gametime once you kid puts on this moisture-wicking tech tee.
-Choose from eight different colors, with a few featuring graphics from specific sports.
+It's game time once your kid puts on this moisture-wicking tech tee.
+Choose from eight colors, with a few featuring graphics from specific sports.

 ___________________________________________________________________________________